CAR T Cells: Engineering Patients’ Immune Cells to Treat Their Cancers

 A rapidly emerging immunotherapy approach is called adoptive cell transfer (ACT): collecting and using patients’ own immune cells to treat their cancer.
 There are several types of ACT (see “ACT: TILs, TCRs, and CARs”), but the one that is closest to producing a treatment approved by the Food and Drug Administration (FDA) is called CAR T-cell therapy.

 Until recently, the use of CAR T-cell therapy has been restricted to small clinical trials, largely in patients with advanced blood cancers.
 But these treatments have nevertheless captured the attention of researchers and the public alike because of the remarkable responses they have produced in some patients—both children and adults—for whom all other treatments had stopped working.

-One CAR T-cell therapy is expected to be approved in 2017 for the treatment of children with acute lymphoblastic leukemia (ALL).
+One CAR T-cell therapies were approved by the Food and Drug Administration (FDA), one for the treatment of children with acute lymphoblastic leukemia (ALL).
 And a second, for adults with advanced lymphomas, may be close behind.
 Nevertheless, researchers caution that, in many respects, it’s still early days for CAR T cells and other forms of ACT, including questions about whether they will ever be effective against solid tumors like breast and colorectal cancer.

 The different forms of ACT “are still being developed,” said Steven Rosenberg, M.D., Ph.D., chief of the Surgery Branch in NCI’s Center for Cancer Research (CCR), an immunotherapy pioneer whose lab was the first to report successful cancer treatment with CAR T cells.